-The pronouncement is also surprising because the Electoral Act 2006 does not even empowered the Court of Appeal to nullify any oath of office of tenure of a Governor.
+The pronouncement is also surprising because the Electoral Act 2006 does not even empower the Court of Appeal to nullify any oath of office or tenure of a Governor.
 In Balonwu v Governor of Anambra State (supra) the Court of Appeal also held that the Court only nullified the election of Governor Ngige but not his tenure since he was returned elected by INEC and duly sworn-in by the Chief Judge of the State as Governor.
 All his acts as Governor were validated since there was no vacuum in government.
 This decision which has been upheld by the Supreme Court applies with equal force to the tenure of the five Governors.
 It is submitted that since the five Governors were returned by INEC as elected and duly sworn-in as Governors, their tenure subsisted and could not be nullified by implication.

-Furthermore, the decision of Bello J. that their tenure from the time of their first swearing-in had been extinguished by implication seems to me to amount to an attempt to wrongly re-write the political history of these States.
-To the question: who were the respective Governors of KOGI, SOKOTO ADAMAWA, CROSS RIVER and BAYELSA States, even a Primary School pupil would readily answer IDRIS, WAMAKO, NYAKO, IMOKE AND SYLVA.
-It is rather amazing that the Federal High Court has failed to provide a correct answer to this question in this case.
+Furthermore, the decision of the Federal High Court now affirmed by the Court of Appeal that their tenure from the time of their first swearing-in had been extinguished by implication seems to me to amount to an attempt to wrongly re-write the political history of these States.
+To the question: who were the respective Governors of KOGI, SOKOTO ADAMAWA, CROSS RIVER and BAYELSA States during the period under consideration, even a Primary School pupil would readily answer IDRIS, WAMAKO, NYAKO, IMOKE AND SYLVA.
+It is rather amazing that both the Federal High Court and the Court of Appeal have failed to provide a correct answer to this question in this case.

 On the question what to do with the few months in which the five Governors were effectively out of office before the re-run election took place, the case of Ladoja v.
 INEC (2007) 12 NWLR (Pt.
 1047) p.119 aptly supplies the answer.
-In that case, Governor Ladoja was effective out of office for eleven months as a result of impeachment by the State House of Assembly which was later nullified.
+In that case, Governor Ladoja was effectively out of office for eleven months as a result of impeachment by the State House of Assembly which was later nullified.
 The Court rightly refused to grant him tenure elongation to compensate him for the eleven months even though another person was sworn-in and exercised full powers as Governor for those months but only reinstated him with full benefits as Governor for the eleven months.
 It is submitted that adopting the purposive approach to interpretation and having regard to all the surrounding circumstances, the case of the five Governors is a simple case of reinstatement (by the electorate) with full benefits for the three months they were effectively out of office in preparation for the re-run election.
 At best this period may simply be treated as a period of leave with full benefits.
 To hold otherwise is to indulge in excessive legalism and undue technicalities which is tantamount to an attempt to defeat the purpose and intendment of the 1999 Constitution of Nigeria!